jalley64/C2ShiningC/README.md

 ## __Section II - League Dues__ ##

 ### Entry Fee ###
-- The Entry Fee for the league is $25 per season.
-With two seasons required upfront.
+- The Entry Fee for the league is $40 per season.
+With two seasons required upfront. $25 of the 40 will go towards the pro league and $15 of the 40 will go towards the college league prize pool.
 - Players must have already paid the two season payment before being permitted to draft.

 ### Yearly Dues ###
-- After the first year there is a yearly total of $25.
+- After the first year there is a yearly total of $40.
 - Payment must be paid prior to the yearly draft.

 ### Penalties ###